Plasterers apply plaster or other materials to buildings. They usually specialise in either interior or exterior plastering.

 - Plasterers without a qualification may start on minimum wage or a little more.

-- With one to two years' experience, plasterers usually earn between $18 and $22 an hour.
+- With one to two years' experience, plasterers usually earn up to $22 an hour.

 - Experienced plasterers can earn between $22 and $30 an hour.